e0da/hack_day_game/README.md

 here's a list of the ones I have so far:

 * A B A C A B B
+* K A T A M A R I
 * &uarr; &uarr; &darr; &darr; &larr; &rarr; &larr; &rarr; B A

 [Big list of http static server one-liners]: https://gist.github.com/willurd/5720255